Ebenetech/Ebenetech/README.md

 - 👋 Hi, I’m @Nwachukwu
-- 👀 I’m interested in backend development, blockchain, cybersecurity and technical writing
+- 👀 I’m interested in python development, blockchain, cybersecurity and technical writing
 - 🌱 I’m currently learning daily
 - 💞️ I’m looking to collaborate on blockchain projects and research
 - 📫 How to reach me ...